 There are obviously issues that can come from this, especially because it is such a new style of working.
 These could include: technological problems, communication issues, cultural differences, a change in attitude and motivation struggles.

-It can be a bit intimidating to develop virtual leadership skills; but this blog post should help!
+It can be a bit intimidating to develop effective virtual leadership skills; but this blog post should help!

 As we all know, the difference between a physical workplace and a virtual workplace is that the latter is online - therefore, it is crucial that a virtual leader becomes well-versed in technology and the right way to use it.